CA4022/Lab6-ML_RecSys/README.md

 This Lab provides some pointers and resources for Machine Learning with Spark MLib.
 The official guide is available [here](https://spark.apache.org/docs/2.3.0/ml-guide.html)

-We will start by running some of the examples available in <YOUR_SPARK_HOME>/examples/src/main/python/ml/ The corresponding code is also illustrated in the [MLlib manual](https://spark.apache.org/docs/2.3.0/ml-guide.html)
+We will start by running some of the examples available in `<YOUR_SPARK_HOME>/examples/src/main/python/ml/` The corresponding code is also illustrated in the [MLlib manual](https://spark.apache.org/docs/2.3.0/ml-guide.html)

 ## Statistical Correlation
-The example is illustrated [here](https://spark.apache.org/docs/2.3.0/ml-guide.html) and contained in correlation_example.py
+The example is illustrated [here](https://spark.apache.org/docs/2.3.0/ml-guide.html) and contained in `correlation_example.py`
 * start spark master and slave as seen in previous labs
 * submit the task to your spark server
-  - bin/spark-submit --master local[4] examples/src/main/python/ml/correlation_example.py
+  - `$ bin/spark-submit --master local[4] examples/src/main/python/ml/correlation_example.py`
 * check in your output the spearman's and pearson's correlation matrix for the input vectors

+## K-Means clustering
+The example is illustrated [here](https://spark.apache.org/docs/2.3.0/ml-clustering.html#k-means) and contained in `kmeans_example.py`
+* start spark master and slave as seen in previous labs (if not running already)
+* submit the task to your spark server
+  - `$ bin/spark-submit --master local[4] examples/src/main/python/ml/kmeans_example.py`

 ## Python
 * [Pyspark mllib modules](https://spark.apache.org/docs/2.3.0/api/python/pyspark.mllib.html)